MeteoSwiss/c4dl-lightningdl/README.md

-This repository contains the machine learning code used in the paper: Multi-source seamless lightning nowcasting with recurrent deep learning, to be submitted.
+This repository contains the machine learning code used in the paper: Multi-source seamless lightning nowcasting with recurrent deep learning, accepted to _Artificial Intelligence for the Earth Systems_.
+Preprint available: https://arxiv.org/abs/2203.10114

 # Installation